Insurance Claims Data Platform on GCP

 | Streaming approach | Beam batch mode | Beam streaming on Dataflow | 1,000x cost difference.
 Identical API surface.
 Code is deployment-target agnostic. |

 | Pricing model | Tweedie GLM | XGBoost / LightGBM | Interpretability for CNSF regulatory compliance.
-Gradient boosting explored in the data science portfolio. |
+Gradient boosting explored separately. |

 | Infrastructure provisioning | Terraform | Console / gcloud CLI | Reproducibility.
 If the project is deleted, terraform apply rebuilds everything. |

-| CI/CD authentication | Workload Identity Federation | Service account keys | Keyless.
-No credentials to rotate, no secrets to leak. |
+| CI/CD authentication | Workload Identity Federation | Service account keys | No static credentials to rotate or leak. |

 The connection to actuarial work